jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 Jonathan Locke
 September 2021

-KivaKit is an Apache License open source framework designed for implementing [microservices](https://martinfowler.com/articles/microservices.html).
+KivaKit is an Apache License open source framework ideal for implementing [microservices](https://martinfowler.com/articles/microservices.html).
 KivaKit is composed of a set of carefully integrated *mini-frameworks*.
 Each mini-framework has a consistent design and its own focus, and can be used in concert with other mini-frameworks or on its own.
 A simplified dependency network of these frameworks provides a good high level view of KivaKit:

 ![](mini-frameworks.svg)

-Each mini-framework addresses a different need when developing microservices.
+Each mini-framework addresses a different issue that is commonly encountered when developing microservices.
 This article provides a brief overview of the mini-frameworks in the diagram above, and a sketch of how they can be used.

 ## Messaging